4amrit/SnakeGame/README.md

 Required to design and implement a game.
 The following is incorporated:
 - Must promote equality, diversity and BAME.
 - Must promote the College
-- Needs to include a player score board - need to track the top 10 scores The following OOP concepts are included:
+- Needs to include a player score board to track the top 10 scores

+The following OOP concepts are included:
 - Classes and objects
 - Abstraction